ericstrobl/CCI/README.md

 > library(CCI)

-# How to Use After the Install
+# How to Run the Sample Version

-The algorithm essentially runs like pc() in the pcalg package:
+The algorithm essentially runs like pc() in the pcalg package.
+Below is an example for the Gaussian case:

 > a_DCG = generate_DCG_LE(20,2) #instantiate a directed cyclic graph with 20 vertices and on average 2 edges per node.
 Automatically includes 0-3 selection and 0-3 latent variables.